Security Wellbeing and Prosperity at Role Initiative: Security and Insurance of Intangible Assets Flow in Kayndrex Foundation

 - Consequences upon termination.

-Kayndrexsphere is linked with wrapping up multiple rights such as the application of copyright and patents along with the design rights.
+Kayndrex Foundation is linked with wrapping up multiple rights such as the use of copyright and patents along with the design rights.

-A patent for an invention within Kayndrexsphere is and will be regulated by the data on the website of Kayndrexsphere.
-Kayndrexsphere patent rights to inventions within Kayndrexsphere are considered to be private and kept only within Kayndrexsphere except a permission is granted or assigned to a third party by Kayndrexsphere whereas the first owner is still Kayndrexsphere.
+A patent for a creation within Kayndrex is and will be regulated by the information on this webpage.
+Patent rights to creations within the Foundation are considered to be private and kept only within the Foundation except a permission is granted or assigned to a third-party by Kayndrex whereas the first owner is still Kayndrex.

-When patent protection is granted the invention becomes the property of the inventor, which like any other form of property or sphere asset can be bought, promoted, rented, or hired.
+When patent protection is granted, the creation becomes the property of the creator, which like any other form of property or sphere asset can be bought, promoted, rented, or hired.
 Patents are territorial rights.

 - Be new – never been made public in any way, anywhere in the world, before the date on which the application for a patent is filed.

-- Involve an inventive step – if when compared with what is already known, it would be unclear to someone with good knowledge and experience of the subject.
+- Involve a creative step – if when compared with what is already known, it would be unclear to someone with good knowledge and experience of the subject.

-- Be capable of industrial application – an invention should be capable of being made or applied in some kind of industry.
-This implies the invention should take the practical form of an apparatus or device, a creation such as some new material or an industrial process or method of operation.
+- Be capable of industrial application – a creation should be capable of being made or applied in some kind of industry.
+This implies the creation should take the practical form of an apparatus or device, some new material or an industrial process or method of operation.

 Design of Kayndrexsphere’s patent protection